Free Pokémon Restock Discord vs Paid Cook Group

 How easy it is to find useful alerts and instructions without sorting through unrelated chat or duplicate pings.

-Drop context
+Drop details

 Information beyond the alert link, such as demand, product format, retailer rules, queue behavior, preorder terms, and risk.